esantus/Thematic_Fit/datasets/README.md

 	write-v_obj	story-n	6.2

-Pado' canbe found at [] and it must be preprocessed in the form:
+Pado' can be found at [Pado' Homepage](https://nlpado.de/~ulrike/data.html), and it must be preprocessed in the form:

 	advise-v_sbj	banker-n	6.0
 	advise-v_sbj	biologist-n	5.0